-Note: The Raspberry Pi 3 has built-in bluetooth -- If you're using a Pi 3, skip this step.
+Note: The Raspberry Pi 3 and Pi Zero W both have built-in bluetooth -- If you're using a Pi 3 or Pi Zero W, skip this step.

 Power down your Pi.
 Then, connect your USB bluetooth adapter to any available USB port.
 If you followed my NES PiCart guide, there's a free USB port on the rear of the USB hub (lucky you!)

 You'll need to use a wired device to navigate the RetroPie UI and update the Raspberry Pi's configuration to accept your new bluetooth controller.

 Connect a wired gamepad or keyboard.
 Then, connect your Pi to your display and boot it up.

 It's important that your controller firmware is up to date.

 If using an 8Bitdo controller, select "Firmware" and then click "Download" next to your specific controller.

 The process is super simple; follow the instructions on that page to update your controller's firmware.

 Bluetooth controllers (and 8Bitdo support) work best when using RetroPie v4.0 or above -- if you installed RetroPie between August 2016 and now, you're already running v4.0+.
 If you aren't, I recommend updating to the latest version of RetroPie or you may encounter issues.
 If you don't want to update, you can still use bluetooth controllers, but the process is much more involved.

 Inside the RetroPie interface, navigate to the right and select the RetroPie icon/system.
 Then, select RetroPie Setup.